rust-lang/rust/text/0000-kinds-of-allocators.md

     // UNCHECKED METHOD VARIANTS

     /// Returns a pointer suitable for holding data described by
-    /// `kind`, meeting its size and alignment guarantees.
+    /// `layout`, meeting its size and alignment guarantees.
     ///
     /// The returned block of storage may or may not have its contents
     /// initialized.
 (Extension subtraits might restrict this